Amulya

 Amulya (born as Moulya) is a former Indian actress who appears in Kannada films.
 She made her debut as a child artist in the early 2000s and appeared in a lead role in 2007 with Cheluvina Chittara.
+She has established herself as one of the popular actress in the Kannada industry at a very young age.
 She is best known for her roles in the commercially successful films Chaitrada Chandrama (2008), Naanu Nanna Kanasu (2010) and Shravani Subramanya (2013).
+For the last of these, she won the Filmfare Award for Best Actress – Kannada and SIIMA Critics Award for Best Actress – Kannada.

 Early life

 Amulya was born as Moulya in Bengaluru, Karnataka.
-Her father worked as a head clerk in Seshadripuram main college until he died in 2009.
-Her mother, Jayalaksmi, is a housewife who Amulya resides with, in Bangalore.
+Her father worked as a head clerk in Seshadripuram Main College until he died in 2009.
+Her mother, Jayalaksmi, is a housewife who Amulya resides with in Bangalore.
 She has an older brother, Deepak Aras, who directed her 2011 film Manasology.
 Her first appearance on-screen came as a six-year-old in a Kannada television soap opera, Supta Manasina Sapta Swaragalu.
 She describes her childhood as a "busy" one, having involved herself in sports and music alongside academics.
 While in school, she trained as Bharatanatyam dancer and has obtained a green belt in Karate.
 She completed her pre-university course in commerce from Mount Carmel College, Bangalore.
-In 2014, she obtained a Bachelor of Commerce (B.Com.) degree, from the same college.
+In 2014, she obtained a Bachelor of Commerce (B.Com.) degree from the same college.